apollographql/apollo-server/docs/source/migration.md

 });
 ```

-(This has not been tested.
-If you need this to work and it does not work, file an issue and we can try to publish bug fixes to this package to enable it to work with Apollo Server 3.)
+> This workaround has not been tested!
+If you need this to work and it doesn't, please file an issue and we will investigate a fix to enable support in Apollo Server 3.

 ### `cacheControl`

-In Apollo Server 2, [cache policy support](../performance/caching/) was configured via the `cacheControl` constructor option.
+In Apollo Server 2, [cache policy support](../performance/caching/) is configured via the `cacheControl` constructor option.
 There are several improvements to the semantics of cache policies in Apollo Server 3, as well as changes to how caching is configured.

-The `cacheControl` constructor option has been removed.
-This option controlled the arguments to the built-in [cache control plugin](FIXME link).
-This now functions like the other built-in plugins: Apollo Server may implicitly install it with default arguments, and if you want to pass non-default arguments, just install the plugin yourself.
+The `cacheControl` constructor option is removed in Apollo Server 3.
+To customize cache control, you instead manually install the [cache control plugin](FIXME link) and provide custom options to it.

-If you used the `defaultMaxAge` and/or `calculateHttpHeaders` sub-options, pass them to the plugin instead.
-So replace:
+For example, if you currently provide `defaultMaxAge` and/or `calculateHttpHeaders` to `cacheControl` like so:

 ```javascript
 new ApolloServer({